 What is Event Management?

 Putting together all the moving parts of an event and ensuring they’re travelling in the right direction are called event management.
-It is the process by which the event management team takes the event planner’s overview and works out the practical aspects needed in bringing the event to life.
+It is the process whereby the event management team adopts the event planner’s perspective and hammers out the practical components required to make the event a reality.

 Event Management vs Event Planning

-People often use the terms “event management” and “event planning” interchangeably.
+The phrases “event management” and “event planning” are frequently used interchangeably.
 Yet, they are two very different things.
 Not knowing their distinctions can indeed create big issues when segregating tasks or dealing with clients who assume both the same.

 To avoid internal communication failure and client confusion, let’s find out how they differ in their own nature.